Brooktrails water system serves Brooktrails lots and Spring

 within Brooktrails Township is treated at the City of Willits

 Wastewater Treatment Plant.
 The plant is a secondary treatment

-The Township and the City of Willits are
+Beginning in 1997 and ending in 2015. the Township and the City of Willits

 involved in a dispute over matters related to the Wastewater